 Another popular event is our Early Literacy 101

 workshop.
 This is a hands-on workshop that helps library staff build a firm foundation in early literacy.
 Participants discover how brain development impacts the manner in which young children learn and also explore effective, research-based early literacy resources and activities.
 Staff who are new to children’s services, outreach staff or any library worker who simply wants a refresher course in early literacy will benefit from this full day workshop.

 Emerging Tech Symposium

-The Emerging Tech Symposium is an all-day event that provides attendees with an interactive education on the newest technologies available.
-Morning workshops have included step-by-step training on how to create your own augmented reality treasure hunt, how to develop a personalized training method to get your staff and community excited, and how to map out a practical and cost-effective makerspace.
+The Emerging Tech Symposium is a one-day conferences that provides attendees with an interactive education on the newest technologies available.
+Break-out sessions and workshops have included step-by-step training on how to create your own augmented reality treasure hunt, how to develop a personalized training method to get your staff and community excited, and how to map out a practical and cost-effective makerspace.
 The Symposium also gives attendees the chance to try out dozens of emerging tech products currently on the market.
 From smart devices and drones to e-health devices, coding gadgets and robots, attendees are able to interact with and discover first-hand what tech will work best for their library makerspaces and programs.
 The 2017 Emerging Tech Symposium was held at the Twinsburg Hilton Garden Inn and featured speakers from the Think[box] at Case Western Reserve University, the Cleveland Museum of Art, the University of Akron, the Public Library of Youngstown and Mahoning County and the Library at the Kent State University-Tuscarawas County campus.